namuuu/tira-rpg/README.md

 # Common Errors / FAQ

+### Cannot read properties of undefined (reading 'startsWith') with indicator at /mongodb-connection-string-url\lib\index.js:9:30

+You forgot to create the `.env` file.
+Look at the **Setting up the different tokens** section.

 ### Cannot find module 'node:events'

 Your node.js version is probably outdated.
 Node.js needs to be at least 16.6.0 for discord.js.
 Please reinstall it from the link used in the "Pre-requirements" section.